longjl1/Time-to-mato/docs/future-ideas.md

 - [2025-04-01] parked another idea for presets, alternate themes, or a gentler focus summary once the settings baseline is stable.

 - [2025-04-19] parked another idea for presets, alternate themes, or a gentler focus summary once the settings baseline is stable.

+- [2025-04-29] parked another idea for presets, alternate themes, or a gentler focus summary once the settings baseline is stable.